C-Real (rapper)

-Cyril-Alex Gockel (born 16 July 1984), known by his stage name C-Real, is a Ghanaian rapper, record producer, entrepreneur, writer and poet.
-In 2009, he won the Ghanaian edition of the Channel O Sprite Emcee Africa talent show and finished second at the show's finals.
-He is regarded as one of the leading hip-hop artists in Ghana.
-He was featured on "Next Up", a song from Coptic's mixtape The Rising Stars of Gh Vol 1 (2012).
+Cyril-Alex Gockel (born 16 July 1984), who is known by his stage name C-Real, is a Ghanaian rapper, record producer, entrepreneur, writer and poet.
+In 2009, he won the Ghanaian edition of the Channel O Sprite Emcee Africa talent show and finished second at the show's final.
+He is regarded as one of the leading hip-hop artists in Ghana, and has released the album Em C.E.O.
+(2012).
+C-Real was featured on "Next Up", a song from Coptic's mixtape The Rising Stars of Gh, Vol 1 (2012).

 Biography and music career

-C-Real was born in Hohoe, a town in the Volta region of Ghana.
-Growing up, he listened to artists such as Ini Kamoze, Das Efx and KRS-One.
+C-Real was born in Hohoe, a town in the Volta Region of Ghana.
+Growing up, he listened to artists such as Ini Kamoze, Das EFX and KRS-One.
 He and one of his friends formed a rap group called NT, an acronym for Nipa Tumtum.
-C-Real graduated from St. Peter's Boys Senior Secondary School, and is also an alumnus of the University of Ghana.
-He started writing poetry, rap verses and basic literature in 2009.
+C-Real graduated from St. Peter's Boys Senior Secondary School and is also an alumnus of the University of Ghana.
+He started writing poetry, rap verses and literature in 2009.
 C-Real has cited The Notorious B.I.G., Elzhi, Black Thought, Mos Def, Jay-Z, Canibus, Method Man, Eminem, Nas and Busta Rhymes as his key rap influences.
+He has been nominated twice at the Ghana 40 under 40 Awards.